Good Looking Objects is a cozy nook to find imaginative jewelry that thoroughly delights you.

 Why jewelry: I've always loved design of all kinds — fashion, interior, graphic and jewelry.
 In 2012 I began channeling my love of design into Good Looking Objects, creating jewelry that delights romantic, imaginative ladies with a love for magic, nature, animals, mystery and all-around loveliness.

 More about me: Things that are important to me are: integrity. humor. beauty. magic. kindness. animal friends. creativity. freedom. friends and family. good communication. grace. nature. adventures. camping. music. design. conversations with children. conversations with adults. burying my face into my cat's soft furry tummy. spur-of-the-moment happenings. honesty. random acts of kindness. connecting through creativity.
 If I were to describe myself in 3 fictional characters I would go with Anne Shirley, Jessica Day, and Larry David.
-Pippi and Eloise should probably be thrown in there as well.
+Pippi, Eloise and Phoebe Buffay should probably be thrown in there as well.

-My kindergarten yearbook photo below, where they also asked us what we wanted to be when we grew up.
-I suppose i've always loved the idea of fairytales...
+Below, my kindergarten yearbook photo, where they also asked us what we wanted to be when we grew up.